What is EBITDA?

 Ensure you clean operating profit of non-recurring items and then add back depreciation and amortization.
 Non-recurring items are for instance impairments, large restructuring and litigation.
 If you take depreciation and amortization from the cash flow statement, be careful there are no impairments embedded, as you might have already adjusted for these in the non-recurring items.

+It’s a good idea to get the depreciation and amortization from the income statement to avoid adjusting for impairments twice as described above.
+It’s also a good idea to check the notes for the breakdown of depreciation between discontinued operations and continuing.
 The cash flow statement usually starts with net income, which means that the depreciation and amortization number includes ALL depreciation and amortization, so if the company has discontinued operations, the amortization and depreciation number will include amortization and depreciation from the discontinued items.

 Corporations usually disclose their own calculation of EBITDA in their earnings press release, or 8-K document, if they are a publicly-traded company.
 You can start with these numbers but DO be careful.
 Here’s an example from IAC Inc’s letter to shareholders: